mkarneim/editorial-crypto/README.md

 To decrypt an encrypted document please use the corresponding "Decrypt Document" workflow.

+EncryptDocument can be installed from the [Editorial Workflows page](http://www.editorial-workflows.com/workflow/5817532195799040/mZ4VF6bVJGc).

 ## DecryptDocument
 Decrypts the contents of the current document with a user-defined password, using AES-256 and Base64.

 To encrypt a document please use the corresponding "Encrypt Document" workflow.

+DecryptDocument can be installed from the [Editorial Workflows page](http://www.editorial-workflows.com/workflow/5774554337116160/tL0TaMd64i4).